jafingerhut/cljol/doc/README-dev.md

 I cannot think of a way right now to calculate total-size for all nodes faster than this, in the worst case.
-It seems like any computational compexity results for the transitive closure problem apply here, because I believe that _is_ the problem being solved.
+It seems like any computational complexity results for the transitive closure problem apply here, because I believe that _is_ the problem being solved.

 For a directed graph with cycles, the set of all strongly connected